scottbarnesg/smart-sec-cam/README.md

 ## Features:
 - Multi-camera support w/ minimal configuration.
 Supports USB cameras and the Raspberry Pi camera module.
-- Face detection and person detection.
+- Face detection and person (full body) detection.
 - Motion detection that automatically saves videos and lets you view them in the web app.
 - Encrypted in transit, both from the cameras to the server and the server to your browser.
 - Integrated authentication